 This new internal lining acts as an effective barrier between the tank steel and the stored product.
 Stopping storage tank corrosion in its tracks.

-Creating a corrosion resistant barrier ensures the storage tank has a longer operational lifespan.
+Creating a corrosion resistant barrier means the storage tank will have a longer operational lifespan.
 Aids in reducing maintenance.
 Reduces repair costs down the line.
-All of which lead to increased profits.
+All lead to increased profits.

 (Above: Coating nominal thickness verified with paint inspection equipment)